Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Introduction

 Our contributions are summarized as follows:

-\begin{itemize} \item We propose the Local Correction Factor (LCF) for accurately estimating the speed of individual links in urban road networks, integrating the network configuration with the network mean speed.
-This approach overcomes the limitations of traditional MFD-based models by offering a granular analysis that includes the spatial characteristics of individual road links.
+\begin{itemize} \item We propose the for accurately estimating the speed of individual links in urban road networks, by integrating network configuration information with the network mean speed provided by the MFD.
+This approach overcomes the limitations of traditional MFD-based models by offering a granular analysis that considers the spatial characteristics of individual road links.

-\item We introduce a novel deep learning framework that combines Graph Attention Networks (GATs) with Gated Recurrent Units (GRUs).
+\item We introduce a novel deep learning framework that combines GATs with GRUs.
 This framework significantly improves the accuracy of the speed estimation by exploring the complex configuration of urban road networks and capturing the dynamics of traffic flow.

-\item We adapt a network partitioning method from existing literature to segment the urban road network into more homogeneous regions.
-This technique enhances our model's accuracy by allowing for a detailed consideration of regional traffic characteristics, thereby improving individual link speed estimation.

-\item We perform a comprehensive evaluation of our model across various traffic conditions, including different demand levels, origin-destination distributions, and road configurations.
-This robust testing demonstrates the model's adaptability and effectiveness in diverse urban traffic scenarios, highlighting its practicality for traffic optimization and management applications.
+\item We use a network partitioning method to divide the urban road network into more homogeneous regions to further enhance estimation accuracy.
+Comprehensive evaluations under varied traffic conditions—including different demand levels, origin-destination distributions, and road configurations—demonstrate the model's adaptability and effectiveness in diverse urban scenarios.
+This robust testing underscores its practicality for traffic optimization and management applications.

 \end{itemize}